coastalwhite/intro-power-analysis/src/compiling.md

 > **What will this chapter cover?**
 >
-> * Installing toolchains necessary for compiling our code
+> * Installing toolchains necessary for compiling code for a [ChipWhisperer]
+>   target
 > * Getting started with the SimpleSerial protocol
-> * Some useful resources for creating source code
+> * Some useful resources for target algorithms

 This walkthrough provides sources for most of the precompiled code you might need.
-However, in order to some experimentation yourself, you might want to compile some algorithm.
-To do this, there are two things we need.
-The toolchain to compile to our specific microprocessor architecture and the low-level source code to compile.
+However, in order to some experimentation yourself, you might want to compile some implementation of an algorithm.
+To do this, there are two things we
+need: the toolchain to compile to our specific microprocessor architecture and the low-level source code to compile.

 The following section will cover how to install the toolchains for the ARM architecture.
-Following that section, there will be a section on writing source code for our target.
-Then, there will be a section on some useful resources when creating software for the [ChipWhisperer].
+Following that section, will some things to keep in mind when writing source code for our target.
+Then, there will be a section on some useful resources concerning [ChipWhisperer] and algorithms for our target.

 [Python]: https://en.wikipedia.org/wiki/Python_(programming_language)
 [C]: https://en.wikipedia.org/wiki/Python_(programming_language)